 Over time, these errors accumulate leading to greater and greater amounts of error.

-With the navX-MXP, Quantization error is minimized due to the MPU-9250’s internal signal conditioning, high-resolution 16-bit Analog-to-Digital Converters (ADC), and extremely fast internal sampling (200Hz).
-Scale factor error is easily corrected for by factory calibration, which the navX-MXP provides.
-So these two noise sources are not significant in the navX-MXP.
+With the navX-sensor, Quantization error is minimized due to internal signal conditioning, high-resolution 16-bit Analog-to-Digital Converters (ADC), and extremely fast internal sampling (416Hz).
+Scale factor error is easily corrected for by factory calibration, which the navX-sensor provides.
+So these two noise sources are not significant in a navX-sensor.

 The remaining sources of error – temperature instability and bias error – are more challenging to overcome:

-- Gyro bias error is a major contributor to yaw drift error, but is inherent in modern MEMS-based gyroscopes like the MPU-9250.
+- Gyro bias error is a major contributor to yaw drift error, but is inherent in modern MEMS-based gyroscopes like those used in a navX-sensor.

 - Temperature instability can cause major amounts of error, and should be managed to get the best result.
-To address this, the MPU-9250 automatically re-calibrates the gyro biases whenever it is still for 8 seconds, which helps manages temperature instability.
+To address this, navX-sensors automatically re-calibrate the gyro biases whenever it is still for several seconds, which helps manages temperature instability.

-Errors in the navX-MXP Pitch and Roll values to be extremely accurate over time since gyroscope values in the pitch/roll axes can be compared to the corresponding values from the accelerometer.
-This is because when navX-MXP is still, the accelerometer data reflects only the linear acceleration due to gravity.
+Errors in the navX-sensor Pitch and Roll values are small – these angles are extremely accurate over time since gyroscope values in the pitch/roll axes can be compared to the corresponding values from the accelerometer.
+This is because when navX-sensor is still, the accelerometer data reflects only the linear acceleration due to gravity.

 Correcting for integration error in the Yaw axis is more complicated, since the accelerometer values in this axis are the same no matter how much yaw rotation exists.

 To deal with this, several different “data fusion” algorithms have been developed, including: